ncstate-delta/moodle-mod_zoom/README.md

 # Intro

-Zoom is the web and app based video conferencing service (http://zoom.us).
-This plugin offers tight integration with Moodle, supporting meeting creation, synchronization, grading, and backup/restore.
+[Zoom](https://zoom.us) is a web- and app-based video conferencing service.
+This plugin offers tight integration with Moodle, supporting meeting creation, synchronization, grading and backup/restore.

-# Prerequisites
+## Prerequisites

 This plugin is designed for Educational or Business Zoom accounts.